jeertmans/LELEC2796/project/README.md

   + the necessary mathematical details (e.g., a project about Ray Tracing might recall the foundamentals);
   + your main contribution(s) and the results;
-  + a critical comparison with the scientific litterature;
+  + a critical comparison with the scientific literature;
   + some words of future work, the challenges you faced, and so on;
   + and a conclusion.
   After your presentation, you will have some time to answer questions from